tristantbg/kirby-enhanced-textarea/README.md

 # Kirby Enhanced Textarea v1.3

+This textarea extends the built-in textarea without reinventing the wheel.
+Handy and customizable headline functions, intelligent list buttons and a custom page selector makes editing textareas a breeze.

 ![Preview](https://cloud.githubusercontent.com/assets/7975568/26103764/44eb2fc4-3a3b-11e7-87dc-86b328f22f85.gif)

 ## Installation

-Download or clone this repository and put the "kirby-enhanced-textarea-master" folder into your `site/fields` folder and rename it to `textarea`.
+Download or clone this repository, put the folder into your `site/fields` folder and rename it to `textarea`.
 Alternatively you can also use the [Kirby CLI](https://github.com/getkirby/cli).

 ## Configuration